MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

     #######################################################
     </pre>

-1. Save the slurmdemo.py file and exit your editor.
+1. Save your changes to slurmdemo.py and exit your editor.

-1. Open **slurmdemo.setup.sh** in your editor.
-Search for all instances of **<admin account>** and replace them with the ADMINUSERNAME property you specified in the template for [Exercise 2](#Exercise2).
-There are six total places in the file.
+1. Open slurmdemo.setup.sh in your editor.
+Search for all instances of **<admin account\>** and replace them with the ADMINUSERNAME property you specified in the template in [Exercise 2](#Exercise2).
+There are six instances that need to be changed.
 Save the file and exit the editor.

     ![Changing slurmdemo.setup.sh](Images/access-keys-edit-setup.png)